SAP-samples/sap-tech-bytes/draftposts/configuration.md

 .config/btp/config.json
 ```

-Environment variables are best set when a shell session starts, so let's add the appropriate assignment to `SAPCP_CLIENTCONFIG` in the same file as we added the `bin/` directory to our path.
+Environment variables are best set when a shell session starts, so let's add the appropriate assignment to `SAPCP_CLIENTCONFIG` in the same file as we added the `bin/` directory to our path in the [previous post](https://blogs.sap.com/2021/09/01/sap-tech-bytes-btp-cli-installation/).
 This is the `.bashrc` file in our home directory.

 You can edit this file using App Studio of course.
-First, open your home directory as a folder in the explorer, like this:
+First, open your home directory as a folder in the explorer, using the "Open Folder" button like this:

 ![opening the home directory as a folder in Explorer](images/open-home-in-explorer.png)

-Then open the `.bashrc` file, and at the bottom, add content so it looks like this:
+Then find and open the `.bashrc` file from the Explorer, and at the bottom, add content so it looks like this:

 ```bash
 export PATH=$PATH:$HOME/bin